Fluoral: Synthesis and reactions

 Cathodic reduction of bromotrifluoromethane in dimethylformamide with aluminium as anode gives high yields of fluoral.
 In this reaction, DMF acts both as the solvent and the formylation agent.

 Vapour-phase oxidation of trifluoroethanol also gives fluoral.

 Photolysis of fluoral gives fluoroform, hexafluoroethane and carbon monoxide, along with some hydrogen.

+One known drug use of fluoral is in the synthesis LGD-2226.